 Even if you meet one of these exceptions, you’ll still need to apply for a PR Card from within Canada.
 So if your card has expired and you have not applied for a new one, you will still need to get a Permanent Resident Travel Document.

-Travelling to Canada by Private Vehicle
+Travelling to Canada by Private Vehicle with a PR Card

 - If you are currently in the United States and can drive to Canada (or, if you can travel to the United States and then drive to Canada), then you do not need a PR Card to travel to Canada.
 You will, however, need a copy of your Record of Landing or Confirmation of Permanent Residence or some other proof of your status in Canada (such as your expired PR Card plus a copy of your current PR Card application which is in processing).
 And you can expect to be questioned at length and possibly lectured.
 (You can also travel to Canada in a private boat or plane without a PR Card if you have that luxury.)